Letters From Swaziland

 27 Dec.
 1970

 I flew an El Al (Israeli) airliner from Nairobi to Tel-Aviv.
-Security was very strict – carry-on bags were searched twice, cameras, radios etc were forbidden as carry-ons.
+Security was very strict – carry-on bags were searched twice.
+Cameras, radios etc were forbidden as carry-ons.
 Finally everyone was thoroughly frisked before we were taken out of the airliner which was being guarded by heavily-armed Kenyan soldiers.

 The presence of military and the signs of impending warfare are everywhere.
 Troops are visible all the time many of them carrying sub-machine guns and clips of bullets.
 But it is an everyday occurrence and life and happiness go on in spite of this.